10 Rillington Place

-The film dramatises the case of British serial killer John Christie, who committed many of his crimes in the titular London terraced house, and the miscarriage of justice involving his neighbour Timothy Evans.
-Hurt received a BAFTA Award nomination for Best Supporting Actor for his portrayal of Evans.
+The film dramatises the case of British serial killer John Christie, who committed many of his crimes in the London terraced house of the title, and the miscarriage of justice involving his neighbour Timothy Evans.
+It was adapted by Clive Exton from the 1961 nonfiction book Ten Rillington Place by Ludovic Kennedy (who also acted as technical advisor to the production) and produced by Leslie Linder and Martin Ransohoff.